 The fish that is the lowest in mercury is shrimp, canned light tuna, salmon, pollock, and catfish.

-High mercury fish should be avoided are:
+High mercury fish that should be avoided are:

 - King mackerel